 - Some resourceful students have also attended undergraduate research forums and talked to the researchers presenting (fellow students) about their research, their faculty mentors, and whether they would be interested in collaborating!

 - All students are encouraged to remember that supervising student research is an ongoing process and a time commitment on the part of the faculty member.
 Thus, students should make every effort to be professional and pro-active (proposing solutions and engaging in a great deal of the research work independently) in their projects.
-The URO is a wonderful research for answering general questions about the research process and resources to get started.
+The Office of Undergraduate Research & Creative Inquiry is a wonderful resource for answering general questions about the research process and resources to get started.

 Research can take many forms.
 Types of research include laboratory research, human subjects research, case-studies, and literature reviews just to name a few.
 Each type of research is valuable and the type of research engaged in will usually be directed by the research question as well as the strengths and interests of the researcher.